sandmod/permission/README.md

 ## The library

-The main part of the library is the [PermissionComponent](code/Components/PermissionComponent.cs).
+The main part of the library is the [IPermissionComponent](code/Components/IPermissionComponent.cs).

-The [PermissionComponent](code/Components/PermissionComponent.cs) represents partial permissions of a client.
+The [IPermissionComponent](code/Components/IPermissionComponent.cs) represents partial permissions of a client.
 > It's partial because a client can have multiple components on them and they are all taken into account when checking if the client has a specific permission.

-The [PermissionComponent](code/Components/PermissionComponent.cs) is easily extendable and allows you to create your own logic for providing and checking your own permissions.
+The [IPermissionComponent](code/Components/IPermissionComponent.cs) is easily extendable and allows you to create your own logic for providing and checking your own permissions.
+Check out the [BasicPermissionComponent](code/Components/BasicPermissionComponent.cs) for an basic example.

 Use the `bool IClient.HasPermission(string permission)` method to check if the client has the passed permission.